What is a Testamentary Charitable Remainder Trust?

 - Call InFaith and speak with a Gift Planner at 800-365-4172.
 InFaith will prepare a customized illustration for your client showing the income and tax benefits of creating this type of trust.

-- If the donor wishes to proceed, he/she will need to complete and return the Fund Workbook.
+- If the donor wishes to proceed, he/she will need to complete and return the Fund Workbook, Charitable Remainder Trust Application, IRS Form W-9 for each income beneficiary.
 We will then draft a Fund Agreement for the donor’s review and signature.
+Along with the Fund Agreement, we will send sample language for the donor’s attorney to insert into their will or living trust to create the CRUT upon their passing.

 - If the asset used to establish the trust is from IRA or retirement plan assets, appropriate paperwork to make the beneficiary designation change must be completed by the donor.